-One thing to bear in mind is that watermarks do not scale, which means that you should adapt your watermark size so it is not too big or too small compared to your photo or video resolution.
+Bear in mind that watermarks do not scale, which means that you should adapt your watermark size so it is not too big or too small compared to your photo or video resolution.
 After uploading, you can preview, edit or delete your watermark.
-Finally, you can upload your files from the “Files” section, but make sure that during the upload process you apply the watermark you have previously added by selecting “More options” and then the ID of your watermark.

 Making a “perfect” watermark is not a simple task and you should really invest some of your time and creativity before finally putting it on your work.